wso2/kubernetes-pipeline/docs/getting-started-is.md

-# Getting Started - WSO2 Identity and Access Management
+## Getting Started with Kubernetes Pipeline for WSO2 Identity and Access Management

 Setting up a basic pipeline for WSO2 Identity and Access Management on Kubernetes is quick and simple.

 You can set up a simple CI/CD pipeline for WSO2 Identity and Access Management in two steps.

   - Create a Docker image for WSO2 Identity and Access Management.

   - Deploy the CI/CD pipeline.

 Before you begin to develop your pipeline, set up the following prerequisites in your Kubernetes cluster.

-## Prerequisites
+### Prerequisites

   - Install and set up Helm.

-- Install Nginx Ingress Controller Git release nginx-0.22.0.
+  - Install NGINX Ingress Controller Git release tag `nginx-0.22.0`.

-## Create WSO2 Identity and Access Management Docker Image
+### Create WSO2 Identity and Access Management Docker Image

-The first step in developing the pipeline is to create an image for WSO2 Identity and Access Management on a private Docker registry.
-This pipeline utilizes Docker Hub as its private registry.
+The first step in developing the pipeline is to create a Docker image for WSO2 Identity and Access Management and push it to a private Docker registry.
+This pipeline utilizes Docker Hub, as its private registry.

 After creating the repository, pull the latest image from WSO2 and push it to the private registry.

-- If you have a WSO2 subscription, log into the WSO2 Docker registry using your subscription credentials.
+- If you have a [WSO2 Subscription](https://wso2.com/subscription), log into the WSO2 Docker registry using your Subscription credentials.

     ```
     docker login docker.wso2.com